-Always remember to save your virtual Slide Show layout once you have created it.
-By default, Media Maker will use the .CDM extension name for Slide Show layout files.
+Always remember to save your virtual Slideshow layout once you have created it.
+You should save your layout often enough to reduce the risk of losing your work.
+By default, NTI Media Maker 9 will use the .CDM extension name for Slideshow layout files.